13pixlar/sticky-list/readme.txt

 = 1.0.4 =
 * Update: Added alphabetic sorting of pages/posts in embedd dropdown
 * Update: Increased number of visible pages/posts in embedd dropdown
-* Feature: Added the option to manually input am embedd url
+* Feature: Added the option to manually input an embedd url

 = 1.0.3 =
 * Fixed an issue where last name was displayed before first name in the list
 * Fixed an issue that prevented some confirmations from displaying
-* Fixed som undefined index warnings
+* Fixed some undefined index warnings

 = 1.0.2 =
 * Fixed a problem where dependencies would not get included